xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/creating_and_subscribing_to_simple_observable_sequences.md

 When an observer subscribes to an observable sequence, the `subscribe` method may be using asynchronous behavior behind the scenes depending on the operator.
 Therefore, the `subscribe` call is asynchronous in that the caller is not blocked until the observation of the sequence completes.
 This will be covered in more details in the [Using Schedulers](schedulers.md) topic.

-Notice that the [`subscribe`](https://github.com/Reactive-Extensions/RxJS/tree/master/doc/api/core/operators/susbcribe.md) method returns a `Disposable`, so that you can unsubscribe to a sequence and dispose of it easily.
-When you invoke the `dispose` method on the observable sequence, the observer will stop listening to the observable for data.
-Normally, you do not need to explicitly call `dispose` unless you need to unsubscribe early, or when the source observable sequence has a longer life span than the observer.
+Notice that the [`subscribe`](https://github.com/Reactive-Extensions/RxJS/tree/master/doc/api/core/operators/susbcribe.md) method returns a `Disposable`, so that you can unsubscribe to a sequence and of it easily.
+When you invoke the `unsubscribe` method on the observable sequence, the observer will stop listening to the observable for data.
+Normally, you do not need to explicitly call `unsubscribe` unless you need to unsubscribe early, or when the source observable sequence has a longer life span than the observer.
 Subscriptions in Rx are designed for fire-and-forget scenarios without the usage of a finalizer.
-Note that the default behavior of the Observable operators is to dispose of the subscription as soon as possible (i.e, when an `onCompleted` or `onError` messages is published).
+Note that the default behavior of the Observable operators is to unsubscribe of the subscription as soon as possible (i.e, when an `onCompleted` or `onError` messages is published).
 For example, the code will subscribe x to both sequences a and b.
 If a throws an error, x will immediately be unsubscribed from b.

 ```js
 var x = Rx.Observable.zip(a, b, (a1, b1) => a1 + b1).subscribe();